Vibez24/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5 Display current directory contents Long format with user and group IDs displayed numerically And hidden files (starting with .)

+Task 7 Move the file betty from /tmp/ to /tmp/my_first_directory.